Independence Square (Maidan Nezalezhnosti), Ukraine - Things to Do in Independence Square (Maidan Nezalezhnosti)

 Top Things to Do in Independence Square (Maidan Nezalezhnosti)

-St. Sophia's Cathedral and Golden Gate
+St. Sophia's Cathedral Complex

 Getting There